JerryTseee/SentimentSage-market_news_sentiment_analysis_with_RAG/README.md

 # SentimentSage - Market News Sentiment Analyzer
 SentimentSage is a powerful AI-driven platform designed to provide deep insights and analytics on financial news and market sentiment.
 By leveraging cutting-edge Natural Language Processing (NLP) models like FinBERT, combined with advanced Retrieval-Augmented Generation (RAG) technology, SentimentSage can quickly analyze vast amounts of financial data, extract sentiment, and generate accurate, actionable investment summaries.

+- original source code: only includes python code and run it on terminal
+- software: web-based UI

 ## Original Source Code
 - register Openai API key and NewsAPI Key
 - replace the api keys on paths in the test.py